LamaBleu/moRFeus_GUI/README.md

 NOTE : it's important to use 'gksudo', not 'sudo'.
 'sudo' command will work only on local console (HDMI port). 'gksudo' wiil work locally and remotely (through VNC ou RDP access)

 The script will download Outernet morfeus_tool executable, then install 'yad' bc' and 'socat' packages.
-Outernet device has to be connected to use the program.
+Outernet moRFeus device has to be connected to the RPi to run the program!

 Raspberry Pi screenshots (Stretch) : [Install at first launch](https://imgur.com/2Qbmq5h) , and Rpi-moRFeus [connected to GQRX](https://imgur.com/ACr0HGj)

 #### Linux